 GYTS uses a standard questionnaire with 56 ‘core’ questions which are formulated so as to gather data in the following seven domains, sample design, and data collection protocol.
 The questionnaire also gives the individual countries the freedom to also insert their own country-specific questions.

-GYTS is conducted every five years and this was the fourth time it was held in Qatar this year by the Ministry of Public Health (MoPH).
+GYTS is conducted every five years and this was the fourth time it was held in Qatar in 2018 by the Ministry of Public Health (MoPH).
 A total of 2,328 Qatari and non-Qatari students from grades 7 to 9 participated in the survey; 1,608 of these students were aged between 13 and 15 years of age.

 Results of the survey indicated that 15.7% of boys in Qatar and 8.7% of girls used some tobacco product or the other.
 In other words, 6.6% of the students smoked cigarettes and 4.5% were using smokeless tobacco.